 NOTE - This furnace is designed for a minimum continuous return air temperature of 60°F (16°C) or an intermittent operation down to 55°F (13°C) dry bulb for cases where a night setback thermostat is used.
 Return air temperature must not exceed 85°F (29°C) dry bulb.

-The SL280DFNV furnace may be installed in alcoves, closets, attics, basements, garages, and utility rooms in the downflow position.
+The SL280UHNV furnace may be installed in alcoves, closets, attics, basements, garages, and utility rooms in the upflow or horizontal position.